yagpdb-cc/yagpdb-cc/website/docs/moderation/raid-guard/join-trigger.md

 ## Configuration

 - `$age`<br />
-  Account age threshold for members to be added to the raid list.
+  Account age threshold for members to be added to the raid list **in minutes**.

 - `$len`<br />
   Length of the raid list at which a notification is sent.